MUSA611-CPLN692-spring2019/final-projects/readme.md

 ## Final Projects from Penn Design: MUSA611 // CPLN692, Spring 2019
 #### Introduction to Web Mapping

+Students spent the final portion of the semester working on the final project on the subject of their choice.

+About half the students entered the class with some programming experience.
+A couple of students had fairly significant experience.
+But just about everyone was new to JavaScript + Web mapping tools and enrolled in the class out of an interest to learn more about open source tools for making online, interactive maps and other data visualization tools.

+We are including the final projects here out of the believe that students in future classes may be able to partner with groups interested in incorporating a map into a real world project.
+The following projects were all developed by individuals or groups of 2-3 studnets working together for 3 - 6 weeks.

 - [Congestion Prediction Modeling](https://msdakot.github.io/Congestion-Prediction-in-Louisville-KY/index.html#)
 	@SagariDatta, @msdakot, @LufengLIN